(Click PAGE MENU To See Topics Covered On This Page. Scroll down the page to see all Topics.

 - The M63 weighs 7 pounds more than M53.
 M63 weighs 28 pounds and M53 weighs 21 pounds.

-- The M63 costs between $80 and $100 because of the switch upgrades and additional cast iron parts.
+- The M63 costs around $100 because of the switch upgrades and additional cast iron parts.

 Zoeller M63 Sump Pump At Pumps Selection